A Multivariate Realized GARCH Model: Introduction

 \section{Introduction}

-Univariate GARCH models have had much empirical success since the ARCH model was introduced by \citet{Engle:1982}.
-A large number of univariate GARCH-type models have been proposed in the literature, whereas the literature on multivariate GARCH models is less voluminous.
-A key obstacle in multivariate extensions is that it is not entirely obvious how the univariate GARCH structure is naturally generalized to higher dimensions.
-The main object of interest is the conditional covariance matrix, $H_{t}=\mathrm{var}(r_{t}|\mathcal{F}_{t-1})$, and there are two main challenges to modeling $H_{t}$ in the multivariate setting.
-First, a model must produce a positive (semi) definite matrix, and this entails nonlinear cross restrictions on the elements of $H_{t}$.
-Second, the number of covariance terms for a vector of dimension $p$ is proportional to $p^{2}$, and this can become computationally difficult, unless $p$ is relatively small.
-Many multivariate GARCH models impose a structure on $H_{t}$ that serves to address these two issues.
-A convenient way to model $H_{t}$, which we adopt in this paper, is to separately model variances and correlations.
-This was the structure in the seminal paper by \citet{Bollerslev:1990}, who proposed the constant correlation model.
-It is also the structure in the Dynamic Conditional Correlation (DCC) model by \citet{Engle2002}, see also \citet{Engle_Sheppard_2001}, \citet{ShephardSheppardEngle2020}, \citet{Aielli:2013}, and \citet{EngleLedoitWolf:2019}.
-In our empirical section, we explore the equicorrelation and the block correlation structures used in \citet{EngleKelly2012}.
-Both these structures arise as special cases in our factor model for the correlation matrix, and our approach guarantees positive definiteness.
-We also make use of realized measures of volatilities and correlations, and provide some simplifications of the likelihood evaluation.
+Univariate GARCH models have enjoyed considerable empirical success since the ARCH model was introduced by \citet{Engle:1982}.
+Subsequently, many univariate GARCH-type models have been proposed in the literature, whereas the research on multivariate GARCH models is less extensive.
+Generalizing a univariate GARCH model to higher dimensions involves several choices, and it is not always clear how to do this in the most natural way.
+One challenge to modeling the conditional covariance matrix, $H_{t}=\mathrm{var}(r_{t}|\mathcal{F}_{t-1})$, is the need for $H_{t}$ to be positive (semi) definite.
+This requirement amounts to nonlinear restrictions across all the elements of $H_{t}$.
+Another obstacle is that the number of covariance terms increases with $n^{2}$, where $n$ is the dimension of the system.
+This becomes computationally challenging unless $n$ is relatively small.
+Multivariate GARCH models have been introduced to address these issues, see \citet{BauwensLaurentRombouts:2006}, \citet{SilvennoinenTerasvirta:2009}, and \citet{FrancqZakoian2019} for reviews of this literature.
+In this paper, we adopt a novel approach that guarantees a positive definite $H_{t}$, while the complexity of the model can be contained with a simple factor model.
+We model the conditional variances and the conditional correlations separately, similar to the Dynamic Conditional Correlation (DCC) model by \citet{Engle2002}.
+See also \citet{EngleSheppard:2001}, \citet{PakelShephardSheppardEngle:2021}, \citet{Aielli:2013}, and \citet{EngleLedoitWolf:2019}, and see \citet{EngleKelly:2012} for the DCC variants known as DECO (Dynamic Equicorrelation Correlation) and Block-DECO.